inseven/build-documentation/README.md

 - `IOS_XCODE_PATH`—path to the Xcode install to be used for iOS builds
 - `MACOS_XCODE_PATH`—path to the Xcode install to be used for macOS builds

-These are set in '~/actions-runner/.env'.
-For example,
+These are set in '~/actions-runner/.env':

 ```
 LANG=en_US.UTF-8